kristianmandrup/cancan-permits/README.markdown

 Please provide suggestions and feedback on how to improve this :)

+Assuming the following:
+- a request object is present
+- the host of the request is 'localhost'
+- Permits::Configuration has been configured to allow localhost to manage objects:

+Then the user is allowed to manage all objects and no other Permits will be evaluated to restrict further.

+Note: In the code above, the built in <code>#localhost_manager?</code> method is used.

 ## Generators

 The gem comes with the following generators

-* cancan:permits
+* cancan:permits - generate multiple permits
-* cancan:permit
+* cancan:permit - generate a single permit
-* cancan:licenses
+* cancan:licenses - generate multiple licenses
-* cancan:license
+* cancan:license - generate a single license

 ## Permits Generator

+Generates one or more permits in _app/permits_

 Options
 * --orm             : The ORM to use (active_record, data_mapper, mongoid, mongo_mapper) - creates a Rails initializer